-This instrumentation coupled with myriad high resolution mass spectrometers used for proteomics, glycomics and metabolomics in the Biomolecular Mass Spectrometry Laboratory (site coming soon) and a soon-to-be-established in Waters Corporation Center for Innovation, make the Bloomington campus an outstanding venue in which to obtain interdisciplinary graduate training in QCB.
+This instrumentation coupled with myriad high resolution mass spectrometers used for proteomics, glycomics and metabolomics housed in the Laboratory for Biological Mass Spectrometry (LBMS) as part of a Waters Corporation Center for Innovation, make the Bloomington campus an outstanding venue in which to obtain interdisciplinary graduate training in QCB.

-Indiana University and QCB annually host a symposium in honor of August “Gus” Watanabe, a renowned physician, researcher and professor who led research and development at Eli Lilly and Company for nearly a decade, and who was a pioneer in the study of the cellular mechanics of the heart.
-Watanabe assumed the role as President of Lilly Research Laboratories in 1994 and under his guidance, Lilly launched 11 important new pharmaceutical products.
+Indiana University and QCB TP annually host a research symposium in honor of August “Gus” Watanabe, a renowned physician, researcher and professor who led research and development at Eli Lilly and Company for nearly a decade, and was a pioneer in the study of the cellular mechanics of the heart.
+Click here to see our speakers for our 9th Watanabe Symposium, as well as information on past symposia in this series.

 The QCB TP is designed to attract students with undergraduate degrees in chemistry, biology, biochemistry, biophysics or physics who seek to develop and utilize leading-edge technologies to explore biological problems important in human health and disease.
 The overriding principle that governs the curriculum is that it is value-added on a traditional core disciplinary program of study.
 We establish the program in this way because the program itself is not degree-granting.
 Prospective trainees are admitted to Graduate School in one of five departments or programs and earn their Ph.D. degrees in that department or program, i.e., Chemistry, Physics, Biochemistry, Biology or Medical Science.